OnoPUNPUN/OnoPUNPUN/README.md

 ---

-## 📝 Latest Thoughts
+## 🪶 Fragments of My Mind
 ```
-🌙 Sometimes I wonder if my code dreams about electric sheep...
+🌙 My code dances in the shadows of Punpun's world...
-🎯 Currently debugging life, one console.log at a time
+🎯 Debugging existence, one line at a time
-🚀 Building the future, one Flutter widget at a time
+🚀 Crafting apps that carry a piece of my soul
-💭 "In the end, we're all just trying to make something beautiful"
+💭 "Every app is a story, every bug a lesson"
 ```

 ---